ghislainv/jSDM/cran-comments.md

+# jSDM v0.2.7

+Jeanne Clément has notified the CRAN team that the package has a new maintainer (email to CRAN-submissions@R-project.org on the 27/07/2023).

+The new package maintainer is Ghislain Vieilledent
+<ghislain.vieilledent@cirad.fr>.

 # jSDM v0.2.6

 ## clang-UBSAN

 In jSDM_poisson_log tests, Rcpp_jSDM_poisson_log_traits_rand_site_lv :
 runtime error: 3.11579e+10 is outside the range of representable values of type 'unsigned int'.

 I have changed the type of the count data (Y) from unsigned int to unsigned long int in all C++ functions called by the jSDM_poisson_log function, in order to avoid this range problem and I've put back all the jSDM_poisson_log function tests that were deleted for the previous submission.

 I have updated the date and removed commented lines of codes in the examples.

-Using [R-hub builder](https://builder.r-hub.io/) to build on :
+Using [R-hub builder](https://builder.r-hub.io/) to build on:

 ## Platform: Windows Server 2022, R-devel, 64 bit